bkinaan/purdue-cmfk-database-server/README.md

 ### Security

 The server implements JSON Web Tokens (JWT) which are authorized using a username and password.
 Passwords are hashed using an encryption and never transferred to the client.
-Only the sign up and sign in links are accessible without a JWT and all other pages require authentication.
+Only the sign up and login links are accessible without a JWT and all other pages require authentication.

 For the first time a mentor uses the database, they must activate their account by signing up.
 This requires their email address as well as the username and password they wish to use for their account.
 The email address must match the one already linked to their account from the mentor upload.
 The body of the POST request must must contain the following JSON object format: